Robertgreenwood27/ReMember/SUPABASE_SETUP.md

 Once Supabase is set up, you can:

-1. ✅ Access memories from multiple devices
+1. ✅ Access dreams from multiple devices
 2. ✅ Never worry about localStorage limits
 3. ✅ Share your Memory Jogger with friends (each has own account)
 4. ✅ Build additional features (search, analytics, etc.)